• Home

 5. How Fast Does It Develop?

 The progression of this disease is extremely slow.
-In fact, according to our dentist in Edmonton, the disease may start during your teenage years and will remain undetected until you are 40-50 years old.
+In fact, according to our dentist in West Edmonton, the disease may start during your teenage years and will remain undetected until you are 40-50 years old.
 During this time, you may have acquired significant damage.

 6. Risk Factors